rafaelfiume/sketch/docs/Authorisation.md

 ### Role-Based (Global) Access Control

-Global roles are also available to enable system-wide access that can create and access entities anywhere.
+A global `Superuser` role is available to enable system-wide authorisation for creating and accessing entities.

-A `Superuser` can access all entities (documents for now) created by 'regular' users.

 ### Ownership-Based Access Control

-Entities access are granted based on ownership of the entity.
+Access to entities is granted based on ownership of the entity, making it contextual.

-## Entities

-Owner and Superuser:
- * Has full control over entity (view, edit, delete, assign or revoke permissions to other users).

-Contributor:
- * Can create or access an entity, but cannot delete it. (?)
+A user can be a contributor to one document, the owner of another, and unable to access others.

 ## Future Considerations